This article is also available on my blog.

 Therefore, a junior developer just out of school won't realize the importance of a clean work environment.

-Now, if the junior joins a team of professionals who uphold themselves to high standards, he will realize how much better cooking in a clean kitchen is.
+Now, if the junior joins a team of professionals who uphold themselves to high standards, they will realize how much better cooking in a clean kitchen is.

 But usually, they will join a company with subpar coding practices.
 This will reinforce in them the idea that this is what coding is.
 Coding is hard, and annoying, and there's shit everywhere, that's just how the work is, and nothing can be done about it.